Ishmael (Moby-Dick): Biography

 Ishmael, like Melville, first worked as a school teacher before securing a position on a merchant vessel.
 After several voyages in the merchant service, he decides to sail as a green hand on a whaling ship, leaving from Nantucket.

 Ishmael first travels from Manhattan Island to New Bedford.
 The inn is crowded, and he must share a bed with the tattooed Polynesian, Queequeg, a harpooneer whom Ishmael assumes to be a cannibal.
 Two days later Ishmael and Queequeg head for Nantucket.
 Ishmael signs up for a voyage on the whaler Pequod, under Captain Ahab.
 Ahab is obsessed by the white whale, Moby Dick, who on a previous voyage had severed his leg.
-In his quest for revenge Ahab has lost all sense of responsibility, and when the whale sinks the ship and destroys the whaleboats, all crewmembers drown with the exception of Ishmael: "And I only am escaped alone to tell thee."
-(Note: "Only I am escaped alone to tell thee" is a tagline repeated several times in the opening scenes of the Book of Job, as Job's servants report the various calamaties that have befallen his family, household, and possessions.
+In his quest for revenge Ahab has lost all sense of responsibility, and when the whale sinks the ship and destroys the whaleboats, all crewmembers drown with the exception of Ishmael: "And I only am escaped alone to tell thee".
+(Note: "Only I am escaped alone to tell thee" is a tagline repeated several times in the opening scenes of the Book of Job, as Job's servants report the various calamities that have befallen his family, household, and possessions.
 This quotation from Job is used as the epigraph of the final chapter of Moby-Dick.)
 A life buoy fashioned from Queequeg's coffin (Note: The coffin had previously been made by the ship's carpenter for Queequeg when the latter was suffering from a severe fever.)

 bobs up to the surface, and Ishmael keeps himself afloat on it until another whaling ship, the Rachel, arrives to rescue him.

 Family

-The only family Ishmael mentions include an unnamed stepmother and an uncle, Captain (John) D'Wolf.
+The only family Ishmael mentions include an unnamed stepmother and an uncle, Captain D'Wolf.
 John D'Wolf, in reality, was Melville's uncle, having married his paternal aunt Mary.
 Ishmael, writing the narrative of the book as an older man, also implies in Chapter 35 that he's a father ("we fathers being the original inventors and patentees...").

+In Chapter 132, "The Symphony", the following paragraph is found in the American edition but not in the English edition:

+Oh, immortal infancy, and innocency of the azure!
+Invisible winged creatures that frolic all round us!
+Sweet childhood of air and sky! how oblivious were ye of old Ahab’s close-coiled woe!
+But so have I seen little Miriam and Martha, laughing-eyed elves, heedlessly gambol around their old sire; sporting with the circle of singed locks which grew on the marge of that burnt-out crater of his brain.

+"Miriam and Martha" may, it is speculated, be the names of Ishmael's daughters, whom he had after the events of the novel but before his narration of the events (which, after all, begins with "Some years ago—never mind how long precisely—", and contains several anachronistic anecdotes).